wing5wong/artisan-whs-static/source/_news/2020-11-10_🏆-whs-pasifika-awards-2020-🏆.md

 ##### Our Prestigious awards of the night went to:

-**Outstanding Contribution to Pasifika, Junior – Seini Baleinukulala** 🏆
+**WHS Cup for Outstanding Contribution to Pasifika, Junior – Seini Baleinukulala** 🏆

-**Outstanding contribution to Pasifika, Senior – Matavesi Lewenilovo** 🏆
+**WHS Cup for Outstanding contribution to Pasifika, Senior – Matavesi Lewenilovo** 🏆

-**Pasifika Bowl for Academic Excellence – Leah Aiono** 🏆
+**WHS Pasifika Bowl for Academic Excellence – Leah Aiono** 🏆

 **Seunu’u Mau Leleimalefaga Memorial Trophy for Pasifika Leadership, Female – Dennihe Edwards** 🏆